 Ecocern is an Australian owned company who are very passionate about supplying environmentally friendly paper.
 They stock a wide range of 100% post-consumer waste products such as envelopes and packaging supplies.
-They also sell their own brand of Australian made, unbleached, 100% post-consumer recycled paper (brown) and stock Evolve office paper.
+They also sell their own brand of Australian made, unbleached, 100% post-consumer recycled paper (brown colour.)

 Evolve Business, Everyday and Blue Angel all contain 100% 'genuine recovered waste', which the manufacturer M-Real claim consists of paper waste recovered from offices and printers and does not include mill offcuts.

 Premium Bamboo Copy Paper This white, tree-free copy paper uses zero wood in its production.
 Made from 100% bamboo – one of the fastest growing plants in the world and incredibly abundant.
 The paper is made in China under FSC certification and is totally chlorine free (bleached with lime juice).
 Available in Australia from Eco Office Supplies.

 Reflex 100% Recycled (the one with the green label) and Australian 100% Recycled: Both made by Australian Paper using pulp recycled at their Maryvale Mill.
 At the time of writing these are the only Australian made white office papers made using 100% post-consumer waste (as defined under the AS/NZS ISO14021:2000 Standard).
 Available in Australia from Eco Office Supplies.